iBeef/date_picker_for_kivy/README.md

 a new popup every time.

-If you wish to customise the way a date is passed back into the app then the on_selection property can be easilt modified which is originally passed a datetime object.
+If you wish to customise the way a date is passed back into the app then the on_selection property can be easily modified which is originally passed a datetime object.

 example_usage.py shows how the date picker can be used.